Brain surgery is sometimes necessary for critical conditions when medications or less invasive procedures are insufficient or inappropriate.

 The physical abnormalities in one's brain are corrected through brain surgery.
 Disease, congenital disability, injury, or any other issues in the brain often lead to these conditions.
 Doctors recommend brain surgery in the following cases:

 Brain surgery may seem frightening, but it is performed by highly specialized neurosurgeons using advanced, state-of-the-art equipment.
-Survival rates for many brain surgeries, especially for non-malignant tumours, now exceed 90% in some cases, demonstrating the positive impact of modern medical technology.
+Survival rates for many brain surgeries, particularly for certain non-malignant tumours such as meningiomas, are generally high.
+Actual outcomes vary based on tumour type, location, patient health, and surgical complexity.

 Nonetheless, every brain surgery must be evaluated individually, and patients should have thorough discussions with their neurosurgeons to understand their specific risks and benefits.